jalexanderbryant/blog-api/README.md

-# jalexanderbryant.com
+# Node CMS/Blog
-A crud-app to I'm using as a Portfolio/Blog/Personal site
+Blog/CMS API I'm writing to review Node/Express.
+Can be used as a Portfolio, blog, or Personal website.